 The IND Process.
 An IND must be effective to administer an investigational drug to humans.
 The IND will automatically become effective 30 days after its receipt by the FDA unless the FDA, before that time, places the IND on clinical hold.
 At any time thereafter, the FDA may raise concerns or questions about the conduct of the trials as outlined in the IND and impose a clinical hold if the FDA deems it appropriate.
 In such case, the IND sponsor and the FDA must resolve any outstanding concerns before clinical trials can begin or continue.
 The IND application process may become extremely costly and substantially delay development of our product candidates.
-Moreover, positive results in preclinical trials.
+Moreover, positive results in preclinical tests or prior human studies do not necessarily predict positive results in subsequent clinical trials.